markusressel/fan2go/README.md

     # an increased rotational speed compared to lower values.
     # Note: you can also use this to limit the max speed of a fan.
     maxPwm: 255
-    # (Optional) Override for the PWM map used internally by fan2go for
+    # (Optional) Override for the PWM map used by fan2go for
-    # mapping the "normal" 0-255 value range to values supported by this fan.
+    # mapping the expected [0..255] value range to values actually supported by this fan.
-    # This can be used to compensate for a very limited set of supported values
+    # This can be used to compensate for fans with a very limited set of supported values
     # (f.ex. off, low, high).
-If not set manually, the map will be computed
+If not set manually, fan2go will try to compute this mapping
-    # automatically by fan2go during fan initialization.
+    # automatically during fan initialization.
+This process is not perfect though and may
+    # result in suboptimal fan control.
+    # Note: The mapping must be strictly monotonically increasing and its Key-Set should cover the full
+    # range of values from 0 to 255.
+If keys are missing, fan2go will select a key that most closely
+    # matches the required target value during operation.
     pwmMap:
       0: 0
       64: 128